|About Us News Resources Login Become a member Help Search|

 The page departed as quickly as he had come.
-Already a veritable parade of enormous platters were being carried out of the kitchen and arranged on the tables.
+Already a veritable parade of enormous platters was being carried out of the kitchen and arranged on the tables.

-“I must not detain you further,” Gwaelas said.
+“I must not detain you further, my lord,” Gwaelas said.
 “We all have our duties to attend.”

 “Indeed,” Imrahil agreed.
-“Tell Lord Thranduil we will soon await his convenience outside the hall.”
+“Tell King Thranduil we will soon await his convenience outside the hall.”

 “What do you think of them, Ciryon?”
 Imrahil asked with sudden candor.